canjs/can-route/can-route.md

 can-route keeps the state of the hash in-sync with the `data` contained within it.

-## map
+## data

-Underlying can-route is an observable map.
+Underlying can-route is an observable map: `route.data`.
 Depending on what type of map your application uses this could be a [can-map], a [can-define/map/map], or maybe even a [can-simple-map].

 Understanding how maps work is essential to understanding can-route.

-You can listen to changes in a map with `on(eventName, handler(ev, args...))` and change can-route's properties with `route.attr()`.
+You can listen to changes in a map with `on(eventName, handler(ev, args...))` and change can-route's properties by modifying `route.data`.

 ### Listening to changes in can-route